Bakery Demand Forecasting for Beck Roman In progress

 - End-to-end data pipeline from the bakery’s POS system (GraphQL API) into a reproducible DVC-managed dataset spanning ~4 years of transaction history.

-- Per-product quantile-regression models trained for seven products (breads and pastries).
-The quantile-loss framing directly targets the baker’s asymmetric cost (a lost sale hurts differently than a return).
+- Quantile regression for seven products: the framing directly captures the asymmetric cost (a lost sale hurts differently than a return).